lainalino/RiaCodingTest/README.md

 ### **Stacks**:

-Here are some notes for your cons"id"eration.
+Here are some notes for your consideration.

 About the Code and Framework:
 -The project is an API .net 7.